ranjzz/collegedemo/README.md

 # collegedemo
-this is 1st git repository
+this is my 1st git repository
+Ranjitha